ideasonpurpose/docker-wordpress-dev/README.md

 <!--

-#### _Edited to here..._

-## Goals

-### Local development and maintenance

-All sorts of WordPress-Docker projects show how to set up a fresh environment for developing a new site.
-But these rarely cover using Docker to maintain an existing site.

-_Existing site maintenance is the main goal of this project._

-Starting a vanilla WordPress project on Docker is not difficult, but apparently setting up a populated local development environment is.
-This project aims to change that.

-Our primary use case is to enable fast iteration for existing sites.
-With a cloned codebase, a database dump and cached Docker images, a cross-platform development environment can be spun up in a few seconds.

 ## Getting Started

 The **package.json** file is the Single Source of Truth for environment and configuration.
 Settings such as theme-name and devServer port are passed directly from `npm_package_*` environment variables.